MILL-LX/CritterConnect-2/README.md

 The system's hardware consists of four major components, which work together to provide the core functionality:

-1. **Microcontroller (Seeed Studio XIAO ESP32C3)**: The heart of the system, controlling all components, processing GPS data, and managing user inputs.
+1. **Microcontroller (Adafruit ESP32C6)**: The heart of the system, controlling all components, processing GPS data, and managing user inputs.
 2. **GNSS Module (L76K GNSS Module)**: A GPS receiver that provides real-time location data to the microcontroller.
 3. **MP3 Module (DFPlayer Pro)**: Plays audio files of animal sounds when triggered by the user.
 It interfaces with a capacitive button and speaker for the sound output.
 4. **Speaker & Button**: The user presses the button to play the sound of the animal when within the ZOI.
 The speaker emits the animal sound to enhance the experience.